EthWorks/ethereum.rb/PREREQUISITES.md

 ## Compatibility and requirements

-* Tested with parity 1.5.0, might work with geth (but was not tested)
+* Tested with parity 1.5.0, might work with geth and older parity, but was not tested.
 * Tested with solc 0.4.9
 * Ruby 2.x
 * UNIX/Linux or OS X environment

-## Prerequisites
+## Installing prerequisites

-Ethereum.rb requires installation of ethereum node and solidity compiler.

 ### Ethereum node

-Currently the lib supports only [parity](https://ethcore.io/parity.html).
+Currently the only node supported by ethereum.rb is [parity](https://ethcore.io/parity.html).
 To install parity on mac simply:

     $ brew install parity --beta

 To install parity on linux download latest package from [parity github](https://github.com/ethcore/parity/releases) and install on your computer.

 It might work with [geth](https://github.com/ethereum/go-ethereum/wiki/geth) as well, but this configuration is not tested.

-Library assumes that you have at least one wallet configured.
+To work correctly ethereum.rb needs parity to have at least one wallet configured.
+Parity should automatically create one for you during installation.
+You can see the list of wallets by calling:

+    $ parity account list

+And create one with following command:

+    $ parity account new

 ### Solidity complier

 To be able to compile [solidity](https://github.com/ethereum/solidity) contracts you need to install solc compiler.
 Installation instructions are available [here](http://solidity.readthedocs.io/en/latest/installing-solidity.html).
-To install on mac simply:
+To install on mac type:

     $ brew install solidity --beta